Choose wisely. There is only one correct answer to each question.

 1.

-When calculating the expenses that you will have during retirement, what is the problem with expressing them in today's dollars?
+When calculating the expenses you will have during retirement, you should calculate them using _______.

 2.